top of page

 • The ocular staining score (OSS) measures corneal damage.
 Milder corneal erosions may heal with newer treatments such as autologous serum eye drops and scleral lenses.
 Sometimes the cornea heals enough to produce a normal OSS on follow-up, despite an initial positive result.
 This does not mean that Sjogren's went into remission!

-The REAL WORLD IMPACT – What happens when Classification Criteria are used exclusively for diagnosis?
+REAL WORLD IMPACT – What happens when classification criteria are used exclusively for diagnosis?

-Patients who present with an incomplete clinical picture may progress for decades before a Sjogren’s diagnosis is suspected.
+People who present with an incomplete clinical picture often remain undiagnosed an untreated for decades before a Sjogren’s is suspected.
 Sjogren’s often develops slowly.
 Incomplete presentations are common early in the disease.
 Sicca may lag behind other manifestations.

 Sjogren’s may not be recognized in cases of early organ system or neurological involvement.
 Many of these patients have no obvious sicca manifestations early on.
-They are often misclassified as having other autoimmune diseases such as rheumatoid arthritis or systemic lupus erythematosus simply because clinicians often assume, incorrectly, that Sjogren’s does not cause systemic disease.
+These patients are often misdiagnosed with rheumatoid arthritis or systemic lupus erythematosus because clinicians often assume, incorrectly, that Sjogren’s does not cause systemic disease.

 Early organ system manifestations are associated with poorer prognosis.
 For these patients, the stakes are very high.
 They need Sjogren’s-specific care as early as possible